 How To Build a Complete Prospect List in 2019

-The first step in B2B lead generation is to build a COMPLETE list of companies that would make great clients.
+The first step b2b lead generation companies work on is to build a COMPLETE list of companies that would make great clients.

 No problem!
 How hard could it be to find prospects, right?

 Depending on your solution, building a targeted prospect list can take a bit of research.
 And the methods below will show you how build the most complete list of prospects possible.
 You’ll never have to wonder if you found ALL your best buyers ever again.

 Ready to Grow?
 Get Sales Leads That Convert

 Now I know what you’re thinking – I’ll just go to Linkedin.
 And that’s a good starting spot, but Linkedin has limitations.
 Relying only on Linkedin will almost certainly result in an incomplete prospect list.

 B2B prospecting is all about uncovering high value opportunities.
 You can’t afford to create a partially complete prospect list.
 The cost of leaving some companies off the list is too high.

 It’s important to note that no one way of building a prospect list is 100% perfect.
 Most prospecting methods produce too much data, or not enough.
 Only by combing B2B prospecting methods can you be confident that your prospect list is 100% complete.

 OK, I know I said don’t rely on Linkedin.
 But Sales Navigator (Linkedin premium) is an obvious place to start prospect research.
 You can pay on a month over month basis so it’s a low-commitment way to start building your data base.
 There are two ways to use this tool: